lyndon025/playtested/src/content/article/2023-10-26-dynasty-warriors-experience-on-mobile--impressions---dynasty-warriors-m.md

 ---
-title: "Dynasty Warriors experience on mobile! | Impressions - Dynasty Warriors M"
+author: lyndonguitar
+category: Review
-description: "I used to play a lot of Dynasty Warriors and Romance: of the Three Kingdoms on my PS2 backthen in my childhood days, so it’s a delight to see that the franchise is still alive and kicking.
-Now, we are getting a full-on Dynasty Warriors experience on mobile with Dynasty Warriors M, and it features console-level of visuals and gameplay! it is even on par with Dynasty Warriors 9."
+description: 'I used to play a lot of Dynasty Warriors and Romance: of the Three Kingdoms on my PS2 backthen in my childhood days, so it’s a delight to see that the franchise is still alive and kicking.
+Now, we are getting a full-on Dynasty Warriors experience on mobile with Dynasty Warriors M, and it features console-level of visuals and gameplay! it is even on par with Dynasty Warriors 9.'
+featured: false
 pubDate: 2023-10-26
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "dynasty-warriors:-overlords"]
+tags:
-featured: false
+- taptap
+- dynasty-warriors:-overlords
-thumb: ""
+thumb: ''
+title: Dynasty Warriors experience on mobile! | Impressions - Dynasty Warriors M
 ---

 I used to play a lot of Dynasty Warriors and Romance: of the Three Kingdoms on my PS2 backthen in my childhood days, so it’s a delight to see that the franchise is still alive and kicking.
 Now, we are getting a full-on Dynasty Warriors experience on mobile with Dynasty Warriors M, and it features console-level of visuals and gameplay! it is even on par with Dynasty Warriors 9.